Clarkson’s Farm: How the Grand Tour petrolhead turned farmerMay 30 | 3 min read

 Clarkson's Farm on Amazon Prime Video: When is it released?
 What is it about?
 What on earth is he doing?

-The Grand Tour and Who Wants To Be a Millionaire presenter will run a 1000-acre working farm in a new Amazon Original series, I Bought the Farm.
+The Grand Tour and Who Wants To Be a Millionaire presenter will run a 1000-acre working farm in a new Amazon Original series, Clarkson's Farm.

-Jeremy Clarkson has revealed his new Amazon Original TV show – an eight-part solo series, provisionally titled I Bought the Farm.
+Jeremy Clarkson has revealed his new Amazon Original TV show – an eight-part solo series, Clarkson's Farm.

 A self-confessed "inept townie", the Grand Tour presenter will run his own 1000-acre working farm in Oxfordshire.

 "Good news!
 I can finally confirm that I’m going to be spending the next year, in the rain, making a show about farming for Amazon Prime," said Clarkson.

 "Of course to be a farmer you have to be an agronomist, a businessman, a politician, an accountant, a vet, and a mechanic.
 And I'm… none of those things.
 I don’t even know what agronomist means."